Edit Add a file or picture Printable page Raw Text Page change history More options

 Q: Can I start AMC2 as a Windows Service?

-A: Apparently it can be done :-)
+A: Apparently it can be done smile

 Here is an article from the external newsgroup on that topic.
 We have not even tried this, so use at your own risk.
 But some of the relevant parameters might be documented below.